-If the plastic limit only is to be determined, the sample must be prepared according to AASHTO R 58; Dry Preparation of Disturbed Soil and Soil-Aggregate Samples for Test or R 74; Wet Preparation of Disturbed Soil Samples for Test.
+If only the plastic limit is to be determined, the sample must be prepared according to AASHTO R 58 or R 74.
 Obtain about 20 g of material passing the 0.425 mm (No. 40) sieve.
 Mix the soil with distilled or demineralized water until the mass becomes plastic enough to be easily shaped into a ball.
 Use approximately 10 g of the soil ball to run the plastic limit test.